 Having a Bullet Journal and planning your time is great, but it’s not enough.
 The very important part of Bullet Journaling, which often gets overlooked, is to review all that you’ve done.

-I know in the header I said a monthly review, but actually you can review it as often as you want.
-Monthly just seems like the most convenient and widespread way to do them though.
+I know in the header I said a monthly review, but actually, you can review it as often as you want.
+Monthly just seems like the most convenient and widespread way to do them.

 Ask Yourself This

-This should give you an understanding of how productive your month actually was and whether you need to make some changes in your planning and in your schedules for the next monthly setup.
+This should give you an understanding of how productive your month was and whether you need to make some changes in your planning and your schedules for the next monthly setup.

 Bullet Journal Community Is Full Of Amazing People

-Starting your own Bullet Journal might be very intimidating.
-I know I felt that way after looking at all the amazing pro spreads on Instagram and Pinterest.
+After looking at all the amazing pro spreads on Instagram and Pinterest, I felt that way.
 But I decided to give it a try, and not just to start a Bullet Journal, but also to connect with my fellow journaling fans.

-In this community, I found my inspiration, my confidence and most importantly – amazing friends.
+In this community, I found my inspiration, confidence, and, most importantly, amazing friends.
 Friends who don’t just help me on my BuJo journey and push me to be better at it every day, but also friends who share my interest, who are always there to listen and to send their support.

 So my advice is to go and join some groups, connect with people and let them become an important part of your Bullet Journal journey.

-We also have our own little group for Planning Mashers – Bullet Journaling to Happiness, with a cozy community of Bullet Journal fans.
+Of course, I’d recommend our Facebook group – Bullet Journaling to Happiness, with a cozy community of Bullet Journal fans and beginners like yourself.

 Where To Find Bullet Journal Inspirations

-It’s great to connect with people on Facebook groups, but there are of course other ways to find inspirations for your Bullet Journal.
+It’s great to connect with people on Facebook groups, but there are other ways to find inspiration for your Bullet Journal.

 First of all, of course, I’m talking about Instagram.
-You can search for some popular related hashtags like #bulletjournal #bulletjournaljunkies #bulletjournallove #showmeyourplanner and get millions of amazing spreads as a result.
+You can search for popular related hashtags like #bulletjournal #bulletjournaljunkies #bulletjournallove #showmeyourplanner and get millions of amazing spreads.

-And of course my favorite inspiration source – Pinterest.
+And, of course, my favorite inspiration source is Pinterest.
 You can find here not just spread images, but tutorials, informative blog posts, Bullet Journal tips, and tricks.
-Make sure to check out my Pinterest page, since it’s full of Bullet Journal goodies!.
+Check out my Pinterest page, since it’s full of Bullet Journal goodies!

-This would be all the things I wish I knew when I was starting out on my Bullet Journal.
+These would be all the things I wish I had known when I started my Bullet Journal.
 So I hope they’ll help you to find your way in this jungle faster.

-The main thing to remember when you start your journal is this: you are the maker, your journal is what you’ll make it to be.
-So have fun and turn this notebook into an outstanding productivity tool it can be!
+The main thing to remember when you start your journal is this: you are the maker, and your journal is what you’ll make it to be.
+So have fun and turn this notebook into the outstanding productivity tool it can be!